Everything You Need To Know About The New Hampshire Primary

 Everything.
 Here are some things in particular to look for:

-Can Sanders expand his base?
+1. Can Sanders expand his base?
 Sanders was promising high turnout in Iowa, but it didn't happen.
 Turnout was more on pace with 2016 than 2008.
 That's not exactly a groundswell of support and an overwhelming movement.
-But New Hampshire is take two for Sanders and the rest.
+But New Hampshire is Take 2 for Sanders and the rest.
 Can they show they have fired up Democrats enough to take on Trump this year?

 Sanders did well in urban areas and college towns.
 He needs to show he can reach beyond that.
 The Democratic Party doesn't need help winning in those places.
-Still, a win would be a win, and Sanders would be in the pole position for the nomination if he does, especially considering that moderates and establishment Democrats don't appear to be coalescing around anyone any time soon.
+Still, a win would be a win, and Sanders would be in the pole position for the nomination if he takes the state, especially considering that moderates and establishment Democrats don't appear to be coalescing around anyone any time soon.

-For Buttigieg, New Hampshire is nice, but...: Again, New Hampshire is a very white state, and Buttigieg has struggled in polling with voters of color.
-He needs to perform well in New Hampshire, but then the real test comes when the race moves to Nevada and South Carolina, two states with much more diverse electorates.
+2. For Buttigieg, New Hampshire is nice, but ...
+Again, New Hampshire is a very white state, and Buttigieg has struggled in polling with voters of color.
+He needs to perform well in New Hampshire, but then the real test comes when the race moves to Nevada and South Carolina, which have much more diverse electorates.

-Who finishes third?
+3. Who finishes third?
 This might be the biggest and most important question of the night.
 Biden is fading fast.
-He's been hoping that South Carolina and his support with African American voters would be his firewall, but South Carolina is weeks away, and there may be evidence he's already declining with African Americans.
+He has been hoping that South Carolina and his support with African American voters would be his firewall.
+(In fact, he's heading to South Carolina Tuesday night, instead of staying in New Hampshire.)
+But South Carolina is weeks away, and there may be evidence he's already declining with African Americans.
 A Quinnipiac poll out Monday showed former New York Mayor Michael Bloomberg, who has now spent more than $350 million on ads, eating into Biden's support with black voters.
 Can Biden really survive a fifth-place showing in New Hampshire?

-How far can Klobuchar go?
-She's seen a sharp spike since coming close to Biden in Iowa and after her strong debate performance in New Hampshire Friday.
+4. How far can Klobuchar go?
+She has seen a sharp spike since coming close to Biden in Iowa and after her strong debate performance in New Hampshire Friday.
 She's actually now polling third, slightly ahead of Warren and Biden.
 If she were to take third, wow.
 Moderates not thrilled how Biden has held up and think Buttigieg is too young and inexperienced are looking around.

 And Klobuchar has a good case to make.
-She's 59, been a productive senator and won reelection by a lot in a Midwestern state Trump came close in.
+She's 59, been a productive senator, and won reelection by a lot in a Midwestern state Trump came close in.
 But is it too little, too late?
 She needs the donations to pour in if she's going to have a shot, and that starts with a surprising finish in New Hampshire — ahead of some of the field's heavyweights.

-Wealthy venture capitalist Tom Steyer has the personal resources to go as long as he wants, but he's seen little payoff in the results.
+5. How long do lower-performing candidates continue on?
+Wealthy venture capitalist Tom Steyer has the personal resources to go as long as he wants, but he has seen little payoff in the results.
 He's making a serious push in South Carolina, but no polling so far indicates he can win the state.
 That effort might wind up wounding Biden more than any other candidate, as he's making inroads with black leaders and voters.

 Andrew Yang has a deep well of support, but it's not very wide.
 He wound up with fewer than 2,000 votes in Iowa out of 170,000.
 Yang is a serious person with a serious message, but if he finishes in single digits again in New Hampshire, he and his supporters have to ask themselves why he's running — is it to make a point or is it to win?
-And if it's to make a point, for how long and will his supporters wholeheartedly get behind whoever winds up becoming the Democratic nominee?
+And if it's to make a point, for how long, and will his supporters wholeheartedly get behind whoever winds up becoming the Democratic nominee?

-Note: A previous version of this story incorrectly said New Hampshire had the second-highest turnout in the 2016 general election.
-It had the third-highest turnout.
-The story also incorrectly said 48% of N.H. primary voters in 2004 identified as liberals.
-The number was actually 46%.